Litepie/Teams/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Ready for Production

-The Litepie Teams package is now complete and production-ready with:
+The Lavalite Teams package is now complete and production-ready with:

 - ✅ Full Laravel 12 compatibility
 - ✅ Comprehensive multi-tenant support